 Staff in schools are uniquely placed to observe outward signs of abuse, unexplained changes in behaviour or failure to develop.
 Children who are victims of abuse often display emotional and behavioural difficulties.
-Staff should also be aware that children with special educational needs or other vulnerable groups may be especially at risk of abuse and, therefore, extra care should be taken to correctly interpret apparent signs of abuse or neglect.
+Staff should also be aware that children with special educational needs or other vulnerable groups may be especially at risk of abuse and, therefore, extra care should be taken to correctly interpret apparent signs of abuse or neglect, acknowledging that behaviour mood or injury may relate to possible abuse and not just their SEN or disability.
 Appendix 5 of this Policy lists some of the types of abuse with which staff should be familiar.

-If a member of staff is concerned that a pupil may be suffering significant harm or is at risk of significant harm, the matter should be referred to the DSL or the deputy in the DSL's absence as soon as possible.
+If a member of staff is concerned that a pupil may be suffering significant harm or is at risk of significant harm, the matter should be referred to the DSL or the deputy in the DSL's absence immediately.
+There should be a written record of this initial concern.